 Also, the proposed project would result in the construction of single family homes that are 26 to 31 feet tall.
 The proposed structures are scaled to be consistent with the character of the surrounding developed community.
 In addition, the structures are sized and positioned such that they do not have an overwhelming presence adjacent to Gum Grove Park and the lowlands.
 Once constructed, Coastal Act Section 30610(a) notes that additions to existing single family homes may occur without a coastal development permit.
 However, Section 30610(a) also provides that the Commission may, through regulation, identify those types of additions which have a risk of substantially adversely effecting coastal resources.
 Section 13250 of the California Code of Regulations further provides that the Commission may impose special conditions requiring a permit for development which might otherwise be considered exempt.
 Additions to the existing homes could result in taller structures.
 Taller structures may adversely effect coastal resources because they could be out of scale with the community and more visible from public viewing areas.
+In addition, changes to building colors and materials which are inconsistent with the requirements of Special Condition 5 could have adverse visual impacts.
+Finally, changes to landscaping which are inconsistent with the requirements of Special Condition 4 would have adverse visual (and biological) impacts.
 In order to assure that the Commission may review any such proposals for development, the Commission imposes Special Condition 7.
-Special Condition 7 requires a deed restriction which notifies all present and future landowners of land within VTTM 15402 that repair and maintenance and additions to the single family homes approved under this permit require a coastal development permit.
+Special Condition 7 requires a deed restriction which notifies all present and future landowners of land within VTTM 15402 that repair and maintenance and additions to the single family homes approved under this permit require a coastal development permit, unless the Executive Director determines that no amendment or new permit is required.
+If repairs, maintenance and additions to the development are 1) consistent with the requirements of CDP 5-01-288; and 2) otherwise exempt from coastal development permit requirements, then no permit amendment or new permit would be required.
+All such determinations shall be made by and at the discretion of the Executive Director of the Commission.